archaict/Project/Network/readme.md

 ```

 #### lo
-Lo stands for localhost, here you'll see your localhost IP, it's always be
+Lo stands for localhost, here you'll see your localhost IP, it'll always be
 `127.0.0.1` it's used as a loopback address, if you want to open software
 that are using port 8888 to open a Jupyter Notebook, you'll then type
 `localhost:8888` it'll then resolve to '127.0.0.1:8888', but you won't see